DataBiosphere/data-browser/google-analytics.md

 - Sends "Export Copy to Clipboard" event to Google Analytics when `Export Copy to Clipboard` trigger is fired.
 - Event data includes Category, Action and Label as well as Entity Type, Entity URL and Tool Name dimensions.

+#### Portal Link
+- Sends "Portal Link" event to Google Analytics when `Portal Link` trigger is fired.
+- Event data includes Category, Action and Label as well as Entity URL, Current Query and Source dimensions.

+#### Project Manifest Request
+- Sends "Project Manifest Request" event to Google Analytics when `Project Manifest Request` trigger is fired.
+- Event data includes Category, Action and Label as well as Entity Type and Entity URL dimensions.

+#### Project Manifest Download
+- Sends "Project Manifest Download" event to Google Analytics when `Project Manifest Download` trigger is fired.
+- Event data includes Category, Action and Label as well as Entity Type and Entity URL dimensions.

+#### Project Manifest Download Link Copy to Clipboard
+- Sends "Project Manifest Copy to Clipboard" event to Google Analytics when `Project Manifest Copy to Clipboard` trigger is fired.
+- Event data includes Category, Action and Label as well as Entity Type and Entity URL dimensions.

+#### Project View Tab
+- Sends "Project View Tab" event to Google Analytics when `Project View Tab` trigger is fired.
+- Event data includes Category, Action and Label as well as Entity URL, Entity ID and Current Query dimensions.

-#### Dataset Download
+#### Release Download
-- Sends "Download" event to Google Analytics when `Dataset Download` trigger is fired.
+- Sends "Download" event to Google Analytics when `Release Download` trigger is fired.
 - Event data includes Category, Action and Label as well as Entity URL, File Format, File Name, File Type and Release Name dimensions.

-#### Dataset Copy to Clipboard
+#### Release Copy to Clipboard
-- Sends "Copy to Clipboard" event to Google Analytics when `Dataset Copy to Clipboard` trigger is fired.
+- Sends "Copy to Clipboard" event to Google Analytics when `Release Copy to Clipboard` trigger is fired.
 - Event data includes Category, Action and Label as well as Entity URL, File Format, File Name, File Type and Release Name dimensions.

-#### Dataset Visualize
+#### Release Visualize
-- Sends "Visualize" event to Google Analytics when `Dataset Visualize` trigger is fired.
+- Sends "Visualize" event to Google Analytics when `Release Visualize` trigger is fired.
 - Event data includes Category, Action and Label as well as Release Name and Tool Name dimensions.

+#### Search
+- Sends "Search" event to Google Analytics when `Search` trigger is fired.
+- Event data includes Category, Action and Label as well as Entity ID, Entity Type, Current Query, Facet, Term, Source, Min, Max, and Index dimensions.

+#### Search Results Page
+- Sends "Search Results Page" event to Google Analytics when `Search Results Page` trigger is fired.
+- Event data includes Category, Action and Label as well as Current Query and Index dimensions.

+#### Search Results Sort
+- Sends "Search Results Sort" event to Google Analytics when `Search Results Sort` trigger is fired.
+- Event data includes Category, Action and Label as well as Current Query and Index dimensions.

 ### Front End Data Layer Event Configuration